d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

-While sequence models have popped up in countless application areas, basic research in the area has been driven predominantly by advances on core tasks in natural language processing (NLP).
+While sequence models have popped up in countless application areas, basic research in the area has been driven predominantly by advances on core tasks in natural language processing.
 Thus, throughout this chapter, we will focus our exposition and examples on text data.
 If you get the hang of these examples,